Updated: November 2, 2021

 “I’ve studied and learned this.
 I’ve prepared and practiced.
 I can do this.”

 In most cases, talking about your fear and doubts can help ease that feeling of inadequacy.
 Surround yourself with positive people.

 Moreover, share your thoughts with those who can understand your self-doubts, they will surely offer you words of encouragement and support.

 When you want something bad enough, nothing should ever stop you — most especially self-doubt.
 Instill in yourself that “go-get-it” attitude and you will be amazed at the things you can accomplish.

 Realistically, there will always be moments when you’ll fail.
 Don’t be too hard on yourself.
 We all make mistakes.

 When this happens, it only means there is still room for you to improve.
 Trust that things will be better next time and always try again.

-One thing I do whenever I’m in the slump of self doubt is I remind myself of the good things I’ve already accomplished in life.
-I recall those times when I’ve succeeded at something and linger on that moment until I feel better.
+One thing I do whenever I’m in a slump of self-doubt is reminding myself of the good things I’ve already accomplished in life.
+I recall those times when I’ve succeeded at something and linger at that moment until I feel better.